camel-tooling/camel-idea-plugin/readme.md

 ### IDEA Compatability

 The Camel IDEA plugin currently requires IDEA 2016.2 or newer.
-If you are using a older version of IDEA and still want to try the plugin follow the guide here
+If you are using a older version of IDEA and still want to try the plugin, follow the guide [here](#runningwithpreviousversion)

 The current plugin uses `since-build 162`